Density decompositions of networks: The similarity of degree and density distributions

-\paragraph{Small-world networks} A small-world network is one generated from a $d$-regular network\footnote{A network in which every node has degree $d$.} by reconnecting (uniformly at random) at least one endpoint of every edge with some probability.
+\paragraph{Small-world networks} A small-world network is one generated from a $d$-regular network by reconnecting (uniformly at random) at least one endpoint of every edge with some probability.
 For probabilities close to 0, a network generated in this way is close to $d$-regular; for probabilities close to 1, a network generated this way approaches one generated by the random-network model ($G_{n,p}$) of Erd\"os and R\'enyi~\cite{er1959}.
 In the first extreme, $\tilde\beta_{\rho\delta}(SW) = 0$ (Lemma~\ref{cl:d-reg} below) because all the nodes have the same degree and the same rank.
 As the reconnection probability increases, nodes are not very likely to change rank while the degree distribution spreads slightly.
-In the second extreme, the highest rank of a node is $\lfloor c/2 \rfloor +1$~\cite{gps2014} and, using an observation of the expected size of the densest subnetwork~\cite{mehrabian2013}, with high probability nearly all the nodes have this rank.
+In the second extreme, the highest rank of a node is $\lfloor c/2 \rfloor +1$~\cite{gps2014} and, using an observation of the expected size of the densest subnetwork \footnote{e-mail exchange between Glencora Borradaile and Abbas Mehrabian}, with high probability nearly all the nodes have this rank.
 It follows that

 which approaches 0 very quickly as $c$ grows.
 We verified this experimentally finding that $\tilde \beta_{\rho\delta}(G_{n,p}) < 0.5$ for $c \ge 5$.

 \begin{lemma} For $d \ge 3$, $\beta_{\rho\delta}(G) = 0$ for any $d$-regular network $G$ with $d \ge 3$. \end{lemma}